Stormzy starts scholarship for two black students to go to Cambridge University

 The rapper told BBC Breakfast: “If you’re academically brilliant don’t think because you come from a certain community that studying at one of the highest education institutions in the world isn’t possible.”

-The scholarship aims to encourage the admission of more black students to top universities, after none got into Cambridge University between 2012 and 2016.
+The scholarship aims to encourage the admission of more black students to top universities, after none got into some Cambridge University colleges between 2012 and 2016.

 Two successful Cambridge applicants this year and two next year will have their fees paid for by the scholarship.